isabella232/titan.EclipsePlug-ins/org.eclipse.titan.designer/README.txt

   Go to Window / Preferences / ANTLR4 / Tool

 2)
-  In the antlr tool region of the preference page ass and enable the antlr compiler (version 4.3)
+  In the antlr tool region of the preference page add and enable the antlr compiler (version 4.3)

 3)
   In the Options section: